aistabci/abci-docs/en/docs/faq.md

 * During the data migration, the users can read, write and delete files in the **Old Area**.
 * In order to reduce the amount of the data to be moved, please do not put new files in the **Old Area** as much as possible.
 * Consider deleting unnecessary files in the **Old Area** as much as possible.
-* As same as before, the storage quota applied in the ABCI User Portal is set as the the limit of the storage usage of the **Old Area**.
-You can apply new quota value in the ABCI User Portal.
+* As usual, the storage quota applied in the ABCI User Portal is set as the the limit of the storage usage of the **Old Area**.
+As usual, you can increase or decrease the quota value by applying a new quota value in the ABCI User Portal.

 #### At the end of the data migration